mlb2251/stitch/benchmarking.md

 - stitch: [GitHub - mlb2251/stitch: A scalable abstraction learning library](https://github.com/mlb2251/stitch/)
 - stitch_bindings: [GitHub - mlb2251/stitch\_bindings: Bindings for stitch](https://github.com/mlb2251/stitch_bindings/)

 Here are the the at-a-glance instructions for comparing two versions of stitch.
 We'll assume one is pushed as commit `abcd` and the other is pushed as commit `wxyz` (local versions work too, just use `path=` when changing Cargo.toml as explained in detailed instructions).
+You can also use the command `./benchmark_compare.sh abcd wxyz`.

 1. `cd path/to/stitch_bindings`
 2. change `Cargo.toml`'s `stitch_core` entry to say `rev = abcd`